Stopping these invaders starts with an understanding of them and what they’re looking for.

 Termites live underground or hide in dark, warm and moist environments.
 They silently eat away from inside to out so by the time we know termites are in the home it’s usually too late.
 But there are signs to watch out for that could indicate a potential termite infestation:

-Cracked or distorted paint and mud tubes on exterior surface
+- Cracked or distorted paint and mud tubes on the exterior surface

 Damage to stored items like boxes of papers or books stored in sub-floor or storage areas are attacked by termites/white ants.
 Not only is timber a food source for termites but paper and any cellulose material is highly desirable to them as well.

-Termite droppings, which look like small, ridged, wood-colored pellets
+- Termite droppings, which look like small, ridged, wood-coloured pellets

 Mud or dirt appearing in gaps around door jambs or skirtings is often termite/white ant mudding and is associated with their activity, however often there is no detectable damage in the timbers.